People often talk about 'Hidden gems' yet when you find them they are either not at all hidden or not at all gems. Sangalaki is very much both.

 Although Sangalaki is not as hard to get to as it seems, many choose to cut their travel time down by a couple of hours and therefore miss the chance to discover this amazing spot.

-Sangalaki is a tiny island in the middle of nowhere (yet only a hop, skip and jump from the tourist hubs of Kota Kinabalu in Malaysian Borneo and Singapore) with only 1 resort which means you and only a few others will have the privilege of diving in its waters full of manta rays.
+Sangalaki is a tiny island in the middle of nowhere (yet only a hop, skip and jump from the tourist hubs of Kota Kinabalu in Malaysian Borneo and Singapore) with only one resort which means you and only a few others will have the wonderful privilege of diving in its waters full of manta rays.

 The rest of this page contains information about: